mkopinsky/conferences/phptek2019/advanced-php/managing-large-datasets-with-streams.md

     * A stream is a resource objects which exhibits streamable behavior ~ phpdocs
     * typically a file pointer, but could be many different things.
     * Any data that has the ability to seek and rewind.
 (Linear data)
+* Streams look like: `scheme://target`.
+You don't use streams directly, you use a wrapper.
 *